Solution

 Swipeable lessons

 Five-minute cards on food safety, storage, and expiry dates.
-Bite-sized and self-directed so students explore topics in any order without feeling like they are working through a syllabus.
+Bite-sized and self-directed so students explore topics that forms a sustainable food habit.

 PROBLEM